MSc Applied Neuropsychology

 - Issues in Clinical Neuropsychology covers a range of issues frequently encountered in clinical neuropsychology.
 For example, pain and cognition, PTSD, performance validity testing and functional neurological disorders.

-- Theoretical Neuropsychology and Neuroscience Methods covers theories of brain function (for example, emotion and cognition, language, ageing).
+- Theoretical Neuropsychology and Neuroscience Methods covers theories of brain function (for example, emotion and cognition, language, and ageing).
 This unit also delivers a thorough grounding in neuroanatomy and neuroscience methods.

 - Neurorehabilitation and Multidisciplinary Approaches within Clinical Psychology considers a range of rehabilitation techniques and places these in the context of the recovery journey.
 This unit also considers the interface between clinical neuropsychology and allied disciplines (such as neurosurgery, clinical imaging).